Dilan 1990

 Dilan 1990 is a 2018 Indonesian coming of age romantic drama film.
 It is based on the novel Dilan: Dia adalah Dilanku Tahun 1990 (Dilan: He is My Dilan in 1990) by Pidi Baiq.
-The film stars Iqbaal Ramadhan and Vanesha Prescilla as the main roles, with some high-profile names in supporting, minor, or cameo roles; Farhan, Happy Salma, Adhisty Zara of idol group JKT48, and Ridwan Kamil, the then-Mayor of Bandung.
+The film stars Iqbaal of Coboy Junior and Vanesha Prescilla as the main roles, with some high-profile names in supporting, minor, or cameo roles; Farhan, Happy Salma, Adhisty Zara of idol group JKT48, and Ridwan Kamil, the then-Mayor of Bandung.
 The film has been watched by 6.3 million people.
 It is the best-selling Indonesian film of 2018 and the second best-selling Indonesian film of all time, just behind Warkop DKI Reborn: Jangkrik Boss!
 Part 1 with 6.8 million viewers.
 The film is followed by a sequel, Dilan 1991, which was released on 28 February 2019.